 The frequency response consistency is great.
 Take the time to get the right fit, seal, and positioning on your head, and you'll experience consistent audio delivery each time.
 We don't expect users to encounter as much deviation in the bass range as shown in the graph.
 We had trouble fitting the buds onto our testing rig's ears, even with the different silicone tips, but this isn't an issue that we'd expect you to encounter in real life.

-The mid accuracy is excellent.
-The range is pretty neutral, too, so vocals and instrumentation in songs like Eleanor Rigby by the Beatles are clear in the mix.
-A slight bump in the high-mids extends into the low-treble, though, resulting in a harsh quality to the audio.
+The mid-range compliance is excellent.
+The range is pretty flat, so vocals and instrumentation in songs like Eleanor Rigby by the Beatles are clear and well-balanced in the mix.
+A slight bump adds a little extra presence to vocals in busy mixes, but it doesn't make them sound harsh or honky.

 The JBL Vibe Beam have a great imaging performance.
 Generally, JBL's products have well-matched drivers.
 Imaging can vary from unit to unit and is a marker of a manufacturer's quality control and ergonomics.
 In this case, their weighted group delay falls below the audibility threshold, resulting in a tight bass and transparent treble.
 However, the L/R drivers are slightly mismatched in amplitude, resulting in unwanted shifts in the stereo image and a noticeable difference between the left and right drivers.
 A peak in the phase response's low-treble range is audible for those with well-attuned ears, too, as you notice that audio skews towards the left.